The Real Estate Investment Structure Taxation Review: Netherlands

 'Open' FGRs are subject to corporate income tax and dividend withholding tax.
 However, they may be able to opt for the status of an FBI or VBI (as further discussed below).

 Similar to an FGR, a CV can also be structured as tax transparent or non-transparent.
 If tax transparent, it is not subject to corporate income tax and its distributions are not subject to dividend withholding tax.
-The partners in a tax transparent CV will be subject to tax if they held the assets of the CV directly.
+The partners in a tax-transparent CV will be subject to tax if they hold the assets of the CV directly.

-The Dutch legislator has started a consultation procedure in relation to a draft bill regarding the qualification of FGRs, CVs and certain foreign limited partnerships.
+The Dutch legislator started a consultation procedure in 2021, in relation to a draft bill regarding the qualification of FGRs, CVs and certain foreign limited partnerships.
 It is considered to, among other things, abolish the unanimous consent requirement.
 This means that all CVs will be treated as tax transparent.

-In addition, most FGRs will become transparent, with the exception of FGRs that issue participations to obtain funds for collective investments and the participations are either traded on a regulated market or the FGR is obliged to repurchase or repay the participations at regular intervals upon request of the participants.
+In addition, most FGRs will become transparent, with the exception of FGRs that issue participations to obtain funds for collective investments and provided that either the participations are traded on a regulated market or the FGR is obliged to repurchase or repay the participations at regular intervals upon request of the participants.

 BVs, NVs and non-transparent FGRs can be eligible for FBI status.
-The tax regime applicable to FBI is set out in further detail below in Section IV.
-An FBI is regulated if the shares are admitted to the market for financial instruments as defined under the Dutch Financial Markets Supervision Act (FMSA); the fiscal investment institution or its manager (as applicable) has a licence as referred to in the FMSA; or the fiscal investment institution or its manager is exempt from that licence requirement under the FMSA.
+The tax regime applicable to FBIs is set out in further detail below in Section IV.
+An FBI is regulated if the shares are admitted to the market for financial instruments as defined under the Dutch Financial Markets Supervision Act (FMSA), the fiscal investment institution or its manager (as applicable) has a licence as referred to in the FMSA, or the fiscal investment institution or its manager is exempt from that licence requirement under the FMSA.

-For regulated FBIs, there may not be a single corporate (taxable or tax transparent) shareholder who holds an interest of 45 per cent or more in the FBI (also taking into account interests held by affiliates), unless that entity is a qualifying portfolio investment entity.10 In addition, Dutch resident companies may not own, together or with affiliates, an interest of 25 per cent or more in the FBI through non-Dutch resident companies.
+For regulated FBIs, there may not be a single corporate (taxable or tax transparent) shareholder who holds an interest of 45 per cent or more in the FBI (also taking into account interests held by affiliates), unless that entity is a qualifying portfolio investment entity.11 In addition, resident corporate taxpayers may not own, together or with affiliates, an interest of 25 per cent or more in the FBI through non-Dutch resident companies.
 Individuals are not allowed to hold an interest of 25 per cent or more in the regulated FBI.

 The objective and actual activities of a VBI must comprise investing in financial instruments.
 This implies that VBIs are not allowed to invest directly in real estate and mortgage loans.
 Moreover, a VBI is not allowed to invest indirectly in Dutch real estate.
 Investments in foreign real estate are allowed insofar as it constitutes an investment in financial instruments.

 To apply the VBI regime, a formal request must be filed with the Dutch tax authorities.
-In contrast to FBIs, VBIs are not eligible to enjoy treaty benefits, unless a double tax treaty were to explicitly grant treaty benefits to a VBI.
+In contrast to FBIs, VBIs are not eligible to enjoy treaty benefits, unless a double tax treaty would explicitly grant treaty benefits to a VBI.

 The VAT Act provides for an exemption of management services of special investment funds.
 This exemption is available to a fund if: